tommy-hylt/baby-took-my-phone-1/PROJECT_PLAN.md

 A spot consists of 3 concentric circles - 70%, 85%, 100%.
 Three circles are of the same color.

 First, animate with scaling.
-Grow from nothing to full size.
+Grow from nothing to full size (ripple animation).
-And then small breathing animation.
+Then small breathing animation while alive.
+Finally, shrink to nothing on removal.

 ### 3. Canvas Behavior
 **Question:** What happens when the screen fills up?
-A spot should be removed after 30 seconds.
+A spot should be removed after 10 seconds with a shrink animation.

 ### 4. Touch Feedback
 **Question:** Should there be any additional feedback?